opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/migrate-from-promtail-to-grafana-alloy.md

 ### Configuration Differences to Consider

-**Positions File Location**: Alloy stores the positions file at a different path than Promtail.
+**Positions File Location:** Alloy stores the positions file at a different path than Promtail.
 If you have persistent volumes or specific paths configured for Promtail's positions file, update your storage configuration to use Alloy's default locations.

-**Metrics Names**: Alloy exposes different metric names compared to Promtail.
+**Metric Names:** Alloy exposes different metric names compared to Promtail.
 Update any dashboards, alerts, or monitoring queries that reference Promtail-specific metrics.

-**Service Discovery**: For CCE deployments, ensure the converted `discovery.kubernetes` component restricts discovery to pods on the same node as the Alloy pod.
+**Service Discovery** For CCE deployments, ensure the converted `discovery.kubernetes` component restricts discovery to pods on the same node as the Alloy pod.
 Update the configuration as follows:

 ```
 discovery.kubernetes "pods" {